ems-project/EMSFormBundle/Resources/doc/fields.md

 ### Number <a name="number"/>
 This field only allows integers as input.

+### Number Forgiving Input <a name="numberforgivinginput"/>
+This field is a text input and use a data transfomer to keep only digits and transform data input to correct input.

 ### Phone <a name="phone"/>
 A field that's used for phone input, as per html standard no validations happen by default on this field.